Trying to get gut-healthy?

 Natural healing through food and diet is a slow and gradual process.
 This is a different process to covering up a symptom with a chemical drug, while leaving the root of the problem intact.
 Healing through food works more along the time frame of gardening, or farming.
 You’re restoring the health of your inner ecosystem, which will restore your immune and overall health.
 It’s like feeding the soil, instead of pouring chemical fertilisers on the plant.
 Slow and steady improvement is what you’re after!

 To track those subtle shifts in your wellbeing over time, it’s important that you have a metric underneath your own experience!
 Keep close track of your progress, marking each symptom 1 to 10 daily.
 You can use the downloadable health journal here if you like:

 We’re always here to help you along your journey!
-Everyone on our team is a credentialed Nutritional Advisor, and we respond to queries on live chat in under one minute.
-Feel free to hop on live chat with any questions you may have.
+Everyone on our team is a fully trained Nutritional Therapist, and we’re available to chat 8 am to 8 pm weekdays.